dnadlinger/klickverbot.at/src/_posts/2012-05-27-purity-in-d.md

 Conclusion
 ---

-To reiterate the statement from the beginning, the importance of the concept of purity lies within the fact that it allows the type system to guarantee that a particular function call will not depend on or modify hidden state.
+To reiterate the statement from the beginning, the importance of the concept of purity lies within the fact that it allows the type system to assert that a particular function call will not depend on or modify hidden state.
 We have seen that the `pure` keyword in D imposes less restrictions than in many other languages, but while the same amount of guarantees can still be given due to the interesting properties of transitive const-ness and immutability, this enables very natural interactions with other language features, and perhaps most importantly, imperative-style code.

 Where to go for further information?
 The actual specification for `pure` is not very long, see the [Functions](http://dlang.org/function.html) chapter of the language reference at [dlang.org](http://dlang.org).
 For background information about the evolution of the current design, the [discussion started by Don Clugston](http://forum.dlang.org/thread/i7bp8o$6po$1@digitalmars.com) which led to the last big change is certainly an interesting read – the [D programming language forums](http://forum.dlang.org/group/digitalmars.D) might also be a good place to ask specific questions about design and implementation of the concepts described here.

 <footer>
-  <p>Like what you read? <a href="http://twitter.com/?status=@klickverbot:">Let me know</a> what you think or <a href="http://twitter.com/?status=Just read »Purity in D« by @klickverbot: http://klickverbot.at/blog/2012/05/purity-in-d">share the article</a> on Twitter.
+  <p>Like what you read? <a href="http://twitter.com/?status=@klickverbot:">Let me know</a> what you think, <a href="http://twitter.com/?status=Just%20read%20»Purity%20in%20D«%20by%20@klickverbot:%20http://klickverbot.at/blog/2012/05/purity-in-d">share the article</a> on Twitter or join the discussions on <a href="http://news.ycombinator.com/item?id=4032248">Hacker News</a> and <a href="http://www.reddit.com/r/programming/comments/u84fc/purity_in_d/">Reddit</a>.
 Also, there is more on <a href="/blog/tags/D/" title="View all posts tagged with »D«" rel="tag">D</a>.</p>
 </footer>

 <p class="footnote" id="fn1" style="margin-top: 2.88em"><a href="#fnr1"><sup>1</sup></a>The consequences of this can be a lot more serious and confusing than one might think: Historically, several printer drivers on Windows modified the FPU flags when issuing a print job without changing them back afterwards.
 This caused quite a few programs to crash after a document was printed – the perfect case of a hard-to-debug crash occurring only on customer machines…</p>